AHSC Policy on Management of Research Projects

 - Timesheets are however not required if all of an employees’ time (100%) is charged to a single project (this includes part-time staff).

-It must be pointed out it is the funders who have applied these rules for timesheets as an auditable trail, not the College or Research Office.
-Please see page 2 of the “Comprehensive and Project-Level Timesheets Table” under Grants (post award).
+Please be reminded it is the funders who have applied these rules for timesheets as an auditable trail, not the College or Research Office.
 The timesheet methodology applied to these projects is the most sustainable and risk-averse way of recording time, which will correctly charge costs to each individual project.
 Therefore, failure to complete timesheets, or effort statements, may result in the department having to cover these costs if disallowed by the funder.

 Where to send your timesheets